SHAREHOLDER NOTICE: Halper Sadeh LLP Investigates POLY, NP, RNDB, SWM

-NEW YORK, March 29, 2022 /PRNewswire/ -- Halper Sadeh LLP, an investor rights law firm, is investigating the following companies for potential violations of the federal securities laws and/or breaches of fiduciary duties to shareholders relating to:
+NEW YORK, March 30, 2022 (GLOBE NEWSWIRE) -- Halper Sadeh LLP, an investor rights law firm, is investigating the following companies for potential violations of the federal securities laws and/or breaches of fiduciary duties to shareholders relating to:

-Plantronics, Inc. (NYSE: POLY)'s sale to HP Inc. for $40.00 per share.
+Plantronics, Inc. (: POLY)’s sale to HP Inc. for $40.00 per share.
 If you are a POLY shareholder, click here to learn more about your rights and options.

 Halper Sadeh LLP may seek increased consideration for shareholders, additional disclosures and information concerning the proposed transaction, or other relief and benefits on behalf of shareholders.